Disclaimer: NOT BLOODY MINE!

 "Be thankful, Bat, if I hadn't bought him from the slavers, Robin would have been dead by now."

-Bruce's features had frozen, and he was looking from Robin to Slade.
+Bruce's features had frozen, and he was looking from his ward to Slade.

 "Explain." he said tensely.
 "Firstly how the one of the most renowned mercenary's in the world knows our identities, and then the rest.
 Bought?
 Hired?
 Slavers?
 Robin, you better start talking this instant."

 "I would like to thank you for the kind words, but maybe I should explain the first part.
 I was doing a weapon-deal with an associate of mine, who had recently purchased a collection of children and teens from a cruise ship to be sold as slaves.
-You brat here had, however, managed to free them, and was about to get punished when I recognized him, or, perhaps he recognized me…" Slade paused and looked at Robin.
+Your brat here had, however, managed to free them, and was about to get punished when I recognized him, or, perhaps he recognized me…" Slade paused and looked at the young hero.

 "Your voice… I recognized your voice…" Robin nodded, and Bruce, who was very much focused on Slade, completely missed the cute pink tint on the teen's cheeks.